sass/sass/README.md

         *new selector*.

-      * If the foreign module was used by the domestic module (as opposed to only being forwarded), apply any extends defined in the domestic module to the new selector, and replace it with the result.
+      * If the foreign module was used by the domestic module (as opposed to only being forwarded), apply the domestic module's extensions to the new selector, and replace it with the result.

       * Add the new selector to the domestic module's extended selectors, indexed by the foreign selector's original location.
 Replace the